Once you have created a report template, you can add the fields that employees fill out when filing the form.

 - Picture from Gallery: Select an existing picture from your device's gallery to integrate into the report.
-This is handy in emergency situations if a guard must take pictures quickly and if they do not have time to open a report form before snapping pictures.
+This is handy in emergencies if a guard must take pictures quickly and do not have time to open a report form before snapping pictures.

 - High Quality Picture: This is also a button that the guard clicks to snap a picture and immediately integrate it into the report form.
 This picture is of higher resolution than the ones taken with the other picture button.

 For any field added to the report form, it is possible to check the 'required field' box.
-If a field is required, the guard will not be able to complete the report without filling out the field.
+If a field is required, the guard will have to fill the field to complete the report.

 Confidential Report Fields - Permissions

-You can set fields in a report template to be confidential, as well as set who can view these fields.
+You can set fields in a report template to be confidential and set who can view these fields.
 The first step is to configure the necessary permissions.

-Note: When a report is generated that contains confidential fields, those fields will also be marked as Confidential in the report.
+Note: When a report is generated containing confidential fields, those fields will also be marked as confidential.